-The policy regarding the management of significant risks was concluded in order to settle the general frame for the management of significant risks within the Bank, according to the provisions of the EGO no. 99/2006 with its further amendments of the regulations issued by the European Parliament and Council, of the NBR Norms Regulations and of all the Internal Procedures of the Bank.
+The policy regarding the management of significant risks was concluded in order to settle the general frame for the management of significant risks within the Bank, according to the provisions of the EGO no. 99/2006 with its further amendments of the regulations issued by the European Parliament and Council, of the NBR Norms Regulations and of all the Internal Regulations of the Bank.

-The following types of significant risks are treated: credit risk (including concentration risk and risk arising from currency lending to unhedged borrowers), residual risk, foreign exchange risk, interest rate risk in the banking book, liquidity risk, operational risk, legal risk and reputational risk, compliance risk, information and communication technology (ICT) and security risk, strategic and business risk, risk due to outsourcing activities, excessive leverage risk, uncontrollable risk, securitization risk and settlement risk.
+The following types of significant risks are treated: credit risk, residual risk, concentration risk, risk arising from currency lending to unhedged borrowers, market risk (foreign exchange risk), interest rate risk from non-trading activities, liquidity risk, operational risk (including model risk), legal risk and reputational risk, compliance risk, information and communication technology (ICT) and security risk, strategic and business risk, risk due to outsourcing activities, excessive leverage risk, uncontrollable risk, securitization risk, settlement risk, environmental and social risks.